A cactus dahlia blooming in my garden

 So, with so many options to choose from, how to decide?
 One way is to get acquainted with the most commonly used classifications.
 These help define each dahlia’s unique shape and structure and can aid in their selection.

-TEN MOST COMMON DAHLIA CLASSIFICATIONS
+TEN MOST COMMON DAHLIA TYPES

 Single-flowered dahlias feature a single row of flat or slightly cupped ray petals surrounding a central disc.